AlisonWonderland/Databases/README.md

 * WHERE is by default case insensitive for val.
 * Primary keys won't/shouldn't change when rows are deleted because other tables might use those keys.
 Updating them can obviously cause issues.
 * Pagination is an interesting concept.
+* When to use TIMESTAMP and DATETIME: Timestamps are used for meta date, when things are created or updated.
+* DATETIME has a larger date range, while also being 2 time bigger.